catppuccin/nix/CONTRIBUTING.md

 ## Adding a port

 Create a file in `modules/<module>/` with the name of the port.
-Add the file to the `imports` declaration in `modules/<module>/default.nix`.
 All ports should have the `catppuccin.enable` and `catppuccin.flavour` options, and optionally the `catppuccin.accent` option. `catppuccin.flavour` and `catppuccin.accent` should default to `config.catppuccin.flavour` and `config.catppuccin.accent`, respectively.

 [nvfetcher](https://github.com/berberman/nvfetcher) is used to track our upstream sources to use in modules.
-This allows us to reduce [IFD](https://nixos.wiki/wiki/Import_From_Derivation) and auto-update all themes.
+This allows us to easily access and auto-update all themes.
 Most repositories can be specified like so:

 ```toml
 [program_name]